-All personnel working at Uintah Basin Healthcare are required to have annual influenza vaccination.
-This includes noncontact employees as well as healthcare workers with patient contact, volunteers, and medical contractors.
-Employees who receive an exemption for either medical or religious reasons will be wearing a mask in the hospital during flu season to ensure that should they become infected, they will not expose patients and visitors to the hospital.
+All personnel working at Uintah Basin Healthcare are required to have annual influenza vaccination unless an exemption is approved.
+This includes non-contact employees as well as healthcare workers with patient contact, volunteers, and medical contractors.
+Employees who receive an exemption will be wearing a mask in designated areas during flu season to ensure that should they become infected, they will not expose patients and visitors to the hospital.